 Strava – The social network for athletes!
 Turn on Applets to automatically track your activities – “Sync weight measurements to Strava.”

-Apple Health – The iPhones’s Health app consolidates health data from a variety of apps to track progress in one place – “Automatically sync your Jawbone UP workouts to Health.”
+Apple Health – The iPhones’s Health app consolidates health data from a variety of apps to track progress in one place – “Automatically sync your weight from your Withings scales” or “Automatically sync your sleep readings from Fitbit”.

 Misfit – This wearable tracks your sleep while also inspiring you to live a healthier, more active life – “Track your activity in Google Calendar.”
 If you are the owner of the Mistfit Flash, you can use it as a smart button.
 A single, double, triple or long press can all be used to run different Applets.